 When water boils and turns to steam, it expands dramatically; suddenly needing to occupy a much greater volume of space as the liquid turns to gas.
 Understanding this is extremely important for managing the safety of the system.
 Your system must always have ways to safely deal with this potentially-rapid expansion.

-Third point: when it comes to heating water, fire that is generated by the burning of a solid fuel (like wood or coal) is known as an ‘uncontrolled heat source’.
+Third point: when it comes to heating water, fire that is generated by the burning of a solid fuel (like wood, coal or peat) is known as an ‘uncontrolled heat source’.
 This just means that it is not something you can quickly turn on or off; not even if you were to learn that your system was about to boil.
-This is the major difference between what we’re dealing with here with woodfire, and the more conventional methods of heating water that use controlled heat sources (such as electricity or gas).
-Those types of controlled heat sources would simply switch off (automatically-via-thermostat) as soon as the water is sufficiently heated.
+This is the major difference between what we’re dealing with here with woodfire, and the more conventional methods of heating water that use a controlled heat source (such as electricity, diesel or gas).
+Those types of controlled heat sources would simply switch off (automatically-via-thermostat) as soon as the water was sufficiently heated.
 We operate under different constraints; we cannot simply switch off our fire at will.

 Some important terms